Heliote225/thermo_simulator/README.md

 STEP 3
-  enable the execution the file configuration.sh using: sudo chmod +x configuration.sh launch file configuration.sh using: ./configuration.sh this configuration file install automatically an apache server if it does not exist and also install php automatically
+  enable the execution the file configuration.sh using: sudo chmod +x configuration.sh launch file configuration.sh using: ./configuration.sh this configuration file install automatically an apache server if it does not exist and also install php+mysql automatically
+  So at this level, our webserver+php+mysql are well installed

 STEP 4
   if you want to automate the launching of the python code when the raspberry pi start just do: